1999 World Series of Poker

 The 1999 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 15 preliminary bracelet events at the 1999 World Series of Poker.

 Main Event

 There were 393 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
 At the 1999 Main Event final table, Huck Seed was attempting to become a two-time World Champion.
 His attempt fell short as he was eliminated in sixth place.